Food & Drink & Beverages

 With regard to investments, Indian investments in Kenya are now worth $1.5 billion and India’s pharmaceutical exports have played a key role in making essential drugs available at affordable prices in Kenya.
 India also offers 101 fully funded scholarships for Kenyans annually under its Indian Technical and Economic Cooperation Programme for training them in technical skills.
 The area of cooperation between the two countries also includes development of various SMEs.

-This endeavor By quickmarc to organize ‘IAMSTX 2019’ is an attempt to create greater awareness on trade and investment opportunities that exist in Kenya.
+This endeavor By quickmarc to organize ‘IIAMSTX 2019’ is an attempt to create greater awareness on trade and investment opportunities that exist in Kenya.
 It contains information on broad economic

 and trade indicators, including basic facts; key economic indicators; trend in trade, including engineering products; and useful contacts.
 It is expected to create much needed awareness about products’ market and opportunities for trade and investment in Kenya.
 It will also help Indian business communities

 We hope that the business communities in India and Kenya, by capitalizing on the ongoing initiatives by the two governments for increased cooperation, can successfully build a strong and sustainable partnership that will usher in a new era of cooperation.